UB-Mannheim/PalMA/INSTALL.md

 supports PHP 2 and SQLite.

-User provided contents are shown using a simple web browser (currently still netsurf, will be replaced by midori), an image viewer (eog, will be replaced by feh), a video player (vlc) and an office suite (libreoffice).
+User provided contents are shown using a simple web browser (currently still netsurf, will be replaced by dwb, midori or some other lightweight browser), an image viewer (eog, will be replaced by feh), a video player (vlc) and an office suite (libreoffice).

 PalMA controls running viewers using wmctrl and xdotool.